Structure of the skin

 For the determination of skin colour, the type of melanin pigment produced by cells is more important than the number of melanocytes.
 The quantity and size of melanosomes also help in determining the colour of the skin.
 Darkly pigmented skin is associated with more prolific, elongated and larger melanosomes.

-Factors that darken skin
+Factors that add pigmentation to the skin

 If the body’s melanocytes produce an excessive amount of melanin, this can cause hyperpigmentation.
 Some factors that increase melanin production include: